 Man made landmarks

 - Historical centre of Amsterdam - North Holland, Amsterdam.
 One of most interesting historical cities in the world from the urban planning point.
 The centre of Amsterdam was developed in the end of the 16th - beginning of the 17th century.
 A network of canals was built in order to provide water access to every quartal.
 Canals were developed as concentric rings.
 Houses were built with facades along the channels, with gabled roofs.
 In Amsterdam are located numerous valuable monuments of architecture, art and history.
 The design of the city was a success - Amsterdam became the largest port in the world and by the end of the 17th century it was extremely rich city.

 - Historical centre of Delft - South Holland.
 A characteristic Dutch city with numerous historical houses arranged along the channels and bridged with historical bridges.

 - Historical centre of Leiden - South Holland, Leiden.
-Well preserved, extensive 16th - 17th century city, which was preserved thanks to economical decline in 17th - early 20th century.
+Well preserved, extensive city, built mainly in the 16th - 17th century.
+Historical city was preserved thanks to economical decline in the 17th - early 20th century.
 Contains remnants of medieval fortifications, including Moorspoort and Zijlpoort gates.
 Numerous buildings in Renaissance and Baroque styles.

 - Historical centre of Utrecht - Utrecht.
 Largely intact medieval city centre.
 The structure of canals and buildings has been well preserved.
 Especially valuable urban structure is wharf-basement structure along Oudegracht - an ancient, curved canal.
 This structure has resulted in unique, two-level street network.